INCLEMENT WEATHER - NOVEMBER 15 IS CANCELED.

 Federal Panel Discussion: MCI Prevention, Preparedness, Training, Response and Recovery Resources

-An MCI is an all hands on deck event.
-Several after-action reviews and reports reveal that more training and resouces are generally needed in a particular area.
-The IPSA has invited several federal government branch officials to share the types of MCI related resources they have available to local, state and tribal jurisdictions.
-These educational resources are typcially developed by local, state, tribal and federal government subject matter practitioners and are typically available at no-cost.
-During this panel discussion, the audience will hear from different federal goverment branch officials about the available MCI prevention, preparedness, training, response and recovery resources.
+An MCI is an all hands-on deck event.
+Several after-action reviews and reports reveal that more training and resources are generally needed in an area.
+The IPSA invited federal government branch officials to share the types of MCI related resources they have available to local, state and tribal jurisdictions.
+These educational resources are typically developed by local, state, tribal and federal government subject matter practitioners and are typically available at no-cost.
+During this panel discussion, the audience will hear from different federal government branch officials about the available MCI prevention, preparedness, training, response and recovery resources.
 Presenters: Emma Poon, Branch Chief, Regional and Stakeholders Branch Policy, Plans, and Evaluations Division at FEMA National Continuity Programs; Diane Alexander, Special Initiatives Manager for the Office for Victims of Crime Training and Technical Assistance Center (OVC TTAC); Elisa Shutler, State and local Intelligence Analyst, Joint Counterterrorism Assessment Team (JCAT) located at the National Counterterrorism Center (NCTC); and John Mizener FBI, detailed to NCTC/JCAT.

 1045hrs - 1100hrs: Networking Break/Vendor Showcase